-If you are reasonably new to knitting or crocheting, you will find a lot of new terminologies you need to get used to.
+If you are reasonably new to knitting or crocheting, you will find plenty of new terminologies you need to get used to.
 There are different types of needles and hooks, different types of stitches, and different types of yarns to be used.
 You would probably have heard of Worsted Weight Yarn and might wonder what it is.

 What is Worsted Weight Yarn?

 Worsted weight yarn is a yarn of medium (#4) thickness, thicker than light Double-Knit yarn, and thinner than Bulky yarn.